arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 (queries and projections) cleanly separated, while still being lightweight and framework-friendly for a cPanel deployment.

+## Patient enrollment HTTP endpoint (current user)

+To surface the patient enrollment read model to the front-end (or external clients), the query layer is wrapped in a small JSON endpoint.

+- **Route**: `GET /patient/enrollment`
+  - Defined in `routes/web.php`.
+  - Protected by the `auth` middleware; unauthenticated clients receive an HTTP 401 Unauthorized status when not authenticated (standard JSON API behavior).
+- **Controller**: `App\\Http\\Controllers\\PatientEnrollmentController@show`
+  - Resolves the currently authenticated user from the HTTP request.
+  - Uses the `App\\Application\\Queries\\QueryBus` with
+    `GetPatientEnrollmentByUserId` to load the enrollment for `user_id`.
+  - Returns a JSON document of the form:

+    ```json
+    {
+      "enrollment": null | {
+        "patient_uuid": "...",
+        "user_id": 123,
+        "source": "registration" | "manual" | "...",
+        "metadata": { "...": "..." },
+        "enrolled_at": "2024-09-01T12:34:56.000000Z"
+      }
+    }
+    ```

+This keeps the controller thin: it deals with HTTP + authentication, while the query handler and finder continue to own read-model concerns.

+### Dashboard UI integration (Inertia)

+On the Dashboard page (`resources/js/pages/Dashboard.vue`), this endpoint is surfaced as a small "Patient enrollment" card:

+- On mount (client-side only), the Vue component issues a `GET /patient/enrollment` request and reads the `enrollment` property from the JSON response.
+- While loading, the card shows a simple "Loading enrollment status…" message.
+- If no enrollment exists for the current user, it shows a "not yet enrolled" message.
+- If an enrollment exists, it shows the enrollment source and `enrolled_at` timestamp.

+This keeps the Dashboard UI thin and read-only: it delegates all domain logic to the existing query handler and finder, and simply renders the current enrollment state.

 ## End-to-end patient enrollment flow (test)